turgaygulmez/lights-out-vuejs/README.md

       ];
 ```

-summing x and y coordinate (outter and inner idexes of the array) with above directions will give us the four adjacent lights.
+Summing x and y coordinate (outter and inner idexes of the array) with above directions will give us the four adjacent lights.

 We also need to handle adjacent lights which are out of the array bound.
 Therefore before adjacent lights are toggled, we need to check whether they are in the array range or not.